soli-design/PyRecolor/README.md

 Runs in commandline.

-Reads only on HEX color, HEXA is unsupported (yet).
+HEX shorthand, HEX (6 char) and HEXA are supported now.